 - The boundary of both lithosphere and asthenosphere is the point where rheologists and geologists mark the ductility difference between the two layers.

-- Lithosphere is much less ductile than the asthenosphere.
+- The lithosphere is much less ductile than the asthenosphere.

 - There are two types of lithosphere: